 17. Switch to a Trusted Managed WordPress Host

-If you’ve tried all the steps outlined above, and you’re still stuck with a slow WordPress site, the only option left is to switch to a reliable managed WordPress hosting provider.
+If you’ve tried all the steps outlined above, and you’re still stuck with a slow WordPress site, the only option left is to switch to a reliable WordPress hosting provider.

 Typically, managed WordPress hosting comes with multiple features to help WordPress sites run efficiently, securely, and quickly.
 All the technical know-how is left to the experts, letting you focus on running your business.

 No matter who you end up hosting your site with, do your research right and make sure it fits your website’s requirements.
-Most managed WordPress hosts also offer free migrations (including Kinsta), so you can easily migrate your current site to a new host without any downtime.
+Most managed WordPress hosts also offer free migrations (including Kinsta), so you can easily migrate your site to a new host without downtime.

 Fixing a slow WordPress site involves numerous steps, but you can do it.
 Having a fast site helps boost your SEO, user experience, and conversion rates.
 Plus, everyone loves a fast website!